-In addition to his work with the USAO, Ferguson has been an adjunct instructor at both the Loyola University and John Marshall Schools of Law in Chicago – teaching, among other things, National Security Law.
-He has also been an instructor at the Department of Justice’s National Advocacy Center, which provides training for federal, state, and local prosecutors and investigative agencies.
-He has also made presentations to foreign military, criminal and intelligence organizations regarding evidence gathering and prosecution of terrorism-related cases in the United States.
+Ferguson has been an adjunct instructor at Loyola since the late 1990s, first as an appellate writing and advocacy instructor, and, for the last ten years, teaching National Security Law and Prosecuting and Defending Terrorism Cases.
+He helped develop and establish the National Security and Civil Rights Program.
+He also is an adjunct in the Political Science Department at Lake Forest College.
+Ferguson has also taught and lectured at the Department of Justice’s National Advocacy Center, which provides training for federal, state, and local prosecutors and investigative agencies.
+With USDOJ, he also has presented to foreign military, criminal, and intelligence organizations regarding evidence gathering and prosecution of terrorism-related cases in the U.S.